 New approach cuts potential gains coming to primary care practices

-The roller-coaster campaign to institute a revamped practice expense formula for Medicare's physician fee schedules did another loop-the-loop recently when federal regulators proposed a fundamentally revised approach to formulating practice expense costs.
+The roller-coaster campaign to institute a revamped practice expense formula for Medicare's physician fee schedules did another loop-the-loop last month when federal regulators proposed a fundamentally revised approach to formulating practice expense costs.

 "We believe the top-down methodology is more responsive than the bottom-up approach . . . [by] recognizing all of a specialty's costs, not just those linked with specific procedures," HCFA noted in the preamble to its proposed rule.

 The practical intent of instituting a new resource-based relative value unit practice expense formula has always been simple: Shift more Medicare dollars to primary care and office-based procedures, which experts like the Physician Payment Review Commission argue have been undervalued and underpaid by the existing cost-based system.
 Accomplishing this goal, however, means cutting payments to surgical and hospital-intensive procedures proportionally.

 Just how - and by how much - to shift these payments between specialties has been at the center of this entire practice expense process.

 Based on initial reviews, primary care and typical office medical services still come out on the plus side under HCFA's new top-down way of calculating costs, but the gains are much less generous than those contained in the agency's 1997 proposal.

 Under the practice expense guidelines floated by HCFA last year, office-oriented specialties like optometry, podiatry, dermatology, and family practice would have seen their estimated annual Medicare income jump between 12% and 24%.

 In contrast, hospital-intensive physicians such as surgeons and cardiologists were looking at cuts between 9% and 20% in their potential Medicare income.